michaelfivez/IntelligentPolicePlayer/README.md

 ## Installation ##
 - Download the latest [release](https://github.com/michaelfivez/IntelligentPolicePlayer/releases).
 - Unpack the zip to any location.
-- The program needs to acces certain .dll and xml files in the same folder as the .exe, so don't move any files.
+- The program needs to acces certain .dll and xml files in the same folder as the .exe, so don't move any file.
 - ffmpeg: if the location of ffmpeg is not moved in the application, the program should be able to access it.
-If there is some problem set the absolute path in the settings manually: It needs to refer to `directory_ffmpeg_is_placed_in\ffmpeg\bin\ffmpeg`.
+If there is some problem, set the absolute path in the settings manually: It needs to refer to `directory_ffmpeg_is_placed_in\ffmpeg\bin\ffmpeg`.
 You can always revert to the default path by pressing 'default' in the settings.
-- Launch Policework_v2 (the 44KB Application file).
+- Launch Policework_v2.exe (the 44KB Application file).
 For easier access, you may create a link to the executable.

 ## Workflow of the program ##
 - Select the files from the 'open file' or 'open multiple file' menu.